Stop! Your Lease Extension in Cannington Could Be FREE

 Increase your lease and increase your Cannington property value

-Cannington property with a lease extension is almost the same value as a freehold
+An extended lease has roughly the same value as a freehold

 Lender Requirement

-The conveyancers that we work with procure Cannington lease extensions and help protect your position.
+The lawyers that we work with undertake Cannington lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
 The conveyancer we work with provide it.

-Cannington Lease Extension Example Cases:
+Cannington Lease Extension Case Summaries:

 Cannington case: